When Did I Get Pregnant or Conceive?

 Most women do not realize that implantation has occurred, but some women do experience some symptoms:

-Once implantation has occurred, the embryo (what the ball of cells has become) continues to grow and develop.
-This triggers a hormonal response from the body which tells the body not to shed the uterine lining in the period.
+Once implantation has occurred, the embryo continues to grow and develop.
+This triggers a hormonal response from the body, which tells the body not to shed the uterine lining in the period.
 The hormone responsible for this is human chorionic gonadotropin, or hCG.
 It is the same hormone that is used by home pregnancy tests to indicate a pregnancy.

 Example: If your last period was June 28th, your estimated due date is April 4th.
 Does that mean you conceived on the 28th?
-No; conception most likely occurred during the days of July 8th-July 12th from any intercourse that happened in the days before or right after those days.
+No. Conception most likely occurred two weeks after, during the days of July 8th-July 12th.

 Very few women actually deliver on their due dates.
 The due date is an estimation of when the baby could come.
 The baby and your body actually decides when the time is right for the baby to be completed with development and to be delivered.